patricktantalo/CSE-102-Project-Resources/README.md

 - out3 - output file corresponding to in3
 - out4.1, out4.2, out4.3, out4.4, out4.5, out4.6 - output files all corresponding to in4
 - README.md - this file
+- python-resources
+- ---Makefile - a Makefile that does nothing but set executable bit on the file MWST
+- ---MWST - a stub containing the first line of a Python implementation

 ### Notes